Why the ability to think on your feet is key to effectiveness at work

 - Think about how to say it.
 The key is to keep it simple, but presenting our answers in easy to follow – and easy to replicate – patterns, can make an enormous difference.

 The Think Before You Speak™ programme is a one day route to excellence in verbal communication.
 It transforms poor or average ‘performers’ into outstanding ones.
-And perhaps equally as important, it gives them confidence.
-Confidence to know that they will handle well, any and every question that is thrown at them.
-And they have the ability to ‘think on your feet’, because they know how to think effectively before speaking.
+And perhaps equally as relevant, it gives them confidence.
+Confidence to know that they will handle any and every question that is thrown at them.
+You will be able to ‘think on your feet’, because will learn how to think effectively before speaking.